Through Asia Volume 1: Reception

-The travel book Trough Asia was the international breakthrough for Hedin.
+The travel book Through Asia was the international breakthrough for Hedin.
 The Swedish original got translated into nine languages and was globally a very well-received book.
 With the start of the 20th century, Hedin became a world-famous academic and around the world, countries were proud to welcome him as a guest and listened to his lectures about his travels to the Orient.
 His acquaintances encompassed all kinds of people from different nationalities, ranging from politicians and royal families to the common people he met during his expeditions.
 He commanded "a national and international network of contacts that few of his times could match".
 Hedin was "honorary doctor of ten universities, member of fifteen academies (…), and without doubt the most famous Swede and Asianist of his time".
 The success of the book Through Asia enabled him to conduct further expeditions such as to Tibet, Mongolia, and India.

 After World War II, the appreciation for Hedin abated.
 Due to his later political affiliation with Nazi Germany, not only his controversial political sentiment in respect to Nazism gets called into question, but he gets also accused that already his early expeditions to Asia were driven by colonial and imperial motives.
 Authors such as Danielsson claim that Through Asia was the start of many international fast-selling travel writings Hedin published that impersonated European self-fashioning and ruthlessness towards the locals.
 Other authors, such as Kish and Montell present Hedin in a different light and try to mitigate the accusations directed towards the author and his writings.